Life Sciences Awardee 2020: Professor Zena Werb

 For Egeblad, this was one of the reasons why Werb was the perfect fit for the Suffrage Science award.
 “Zena recognised that there were a lot of additional barriers, and she was particularly supportive of women in science,” Egeblad said.
 “Finding ways to overcome those barriers was something that was very important to her.
 So, I think this award was important to her in that respect.”

 “The other thing I thought when choosing to nominate Zena, that was a bit fun, was that this award comes with a piece of jewellery, and Zena loved jewellery, especially very dramatic necklaces.
 When I got the award in 2018, she really came to mind straight away because of this combination.”

-Werb’s extraordinary career and research were complemented by her humility.
-She will be remembered for her original, creative and fearless thinking, and her rich legacy of supporting the careers of others will live on in the scientists she mentored.
+Werb’s extraordinary research was complemented by her tenacity and humility.
+She will be remembered for her original, creative and fearless thinking, as well as for her lasting impact on the scientists she mentored.

 Professor Werb was nominated by the 2018 Life Sciences awardee Professor Mikala Egeblad.
 You can see the lineage of this and other awards within the Life Sciences branch here, and meet the other 2020 Life Sciences awardees here.

 The Suffrage Science award schemes celebrates women in science for their scientific achievements and for their ability to inspire others.
 Each recipient nominates the next recipient of their award, creating a network of inspiring and supportive women.